hpssjellis/my-installs-for-bash-on-windows/README.md

 bash test-setup.sh 2>&1 | tee z-logs.txt
 ```

 Open another terminal (shift click the bash on windows icon) to see how the installation is going and repeatedly enter the following command. (up arrow, enter).
-Note `q` to exit the less program.
 Also `/ keyword` highlights search word

+The use capital g to get to the bottom of the file `G` and `q` to quit

 ```
 cd ~/my-installs-for-bash-on-windows